Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 It was easy to tell that Powell was moved by the gift - his face locked down completely, and he took the first chance he got to take refuge in bringing up some work-related matters.

-"So, seein’ as we’re all here, I thought I’d share two bits o’ news with you…" he said, leaning the painting against the wall on his end table with a fond look.
+"So, seein’ as we’re all here, I thought I’d share two bits o’ news with you..." he said, leaning the painting against the wall on his end table with a fond look.

 The Lads all quietened down and listened, more out of ingrained habit than anything.
 Today was a relaxed day.
 No booze, because they were all on call, but still a party.